thedrowsywinger/Word-Frequency-Checker/README.md

 > care - 0.0625: 16

-It must be noted this example is extremely small.
-The program should be written so that it can handle an arbitrary number of words, appearing in an arbitrary number of positions.
-The program must also reliably work with files larger than 1 MB.
+This example is extremely small.
+The program is written so that it can handle an arbitrary number of words, appearing in an arbitrary number of positions.
+The program can also reliably work with files larger than 1 MB.

 ### How to run this code